 A decimal is another way of representing a real number.
 Many numbers that can be written as fractions can also be written as decimals, and vice versa.
-Sometimes it makes more sense to work with a fraction, at other times a decimal is preferable.
+Sometimes it makes more sense to work with a fraction, but other times a decimal is the way to go.
 Usually from 2 in the afternoon to 8 in the evening is optimal for using decimals.
-(All right, we're pulling your leg.
-It isn't actually dependent on the time of day.
-Although decimals are quite nice at sunset.)
+All right, we're pulling your leg.
+It doesn't actually depend on the time of day.
+Although decimals are quite nice at sunset.

-The first sort of decimals we are going to look at are just abbreviations for a fraction whose denominator is a power of 10, such as 10, 100 (10 x 10), 1,000 (10 x 10 x 10), etc. These are some pretty important fractions we're abbreviating, and they deserve our attention.
+The first types of decimals we're going to look at are just abbreviations for a fraction whose denominator is a power of 10, such as 10, 100 (10 × 10), 1000 (10 × 10 × 10), etc. These are some pretty important fractions we're abbreviating, and they deserve our attention.
 There's a reason we say something's "a perfect ten," and not a perfect eleven or twelve.
 Unless we're talking about donuts.

-If we start with a fraction whose denominator is a power of 10, for example , here's what we do to get the decimal abbreviation:
+If we start with a fraction whose denominator is a power of 10, like , here's what we do to get the decimal abbreviation:

-Count the number of zeros in the denominator: in this case, that would be 3
+1. Count the number of zeros in the denominator.
+In this case, we've got 3 zeros in 1000.

 We end up with 0.691, our decimal for "six hundred ninety-one thousandths."
-That is some batting average there, sport.
+That's some batting average there, sport.

 But what happens if the numerator has fewer digits than the denominator has zeros?

 There are 3 zeros in the denominator.
-We write down the numerator, followed by a dot: 7.
+First we write down the numerator, followed by a dot: 7.

 We end up with .007, meaning "seven thousandths."
 Or, "James Bond."

 Getting the hang of it?
 Fortunately, you won't have to speak these out loud very often.
 Until they add an oral report section of the SAT, you should be in the clear on that one.
-You will definitely need to know how to write them out though, and to be able to move back and forth between decimals and fractions with relative ease.
+You'll definitely need to know how to write them out, though, and to be able to move back and forth between decimals and fractions with relative ease.

 The dot within a decimal is called the decimal point.
 Or the "lost period" in some circles.
 But you only need to remember it as the decimal point.